GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 * `Add` Button - Add an entry to the authorization table.
 * `Delete` Button - Delete the currently selected table entry.
-* `Load` Button - Load a previouly saved authorization table and add the entries to the existing authorization table entires.
+* `Load` Button - Load a previously saved authorization table and add the entries to the existing authorization table entires.
 * `Save As` Button - Save the current authorization table to a file.

 > When you save the Test Plan, JMeter automatically saves all of the authorization table entries - including any passwords, which are not encrypted.

 ##### Authorization Example

 In this example, we created a Test Plan on a local server that sends three HTTP requests, two requiring a login and the other is open to everyone.
 See below to see the makeup of our Test Plan.
-On our server, we have a restricted directory named, “secret”, which contains two files, “index.html” and “index2.html”.
+On our server, we have a restricted directory named, “secret”, which contains two files, “`index.html`” and “`index2.html`”.

 ![](https://jmeter.apache.org/images/screenshots/http-config/auth-manager-example1a.png)